The planetary nebula Abell 48 and its [WN] nucleus: Siblings, Progenitors and Progeny

 Werner \& Herwig (2006), Werner (2012) and MC12 have commented on the strong compositional and evolutionary links between the O(He) and [WN] stars, but the overall origin of this group of objects is currently being debated.
-Rauch et al. (2008) have suggested two possible evolutionary scenarios for the formation of the O(He) (and therefore the [WN]) stars.
-They are either the long-sought successors of the R\,CrB stars which are strongly H-deficient cool, variable supergiants, that may derive in turn from lower-mass WD mergers (e.g. Clayton et al. 2007), or alternatively, they might be post early-AGB stars or even post-RGB stars (Werner 2012).
+Only four O(He) stars are known, two with surrounding nebulae (Rauch, Dreizler \& Wolff 1998; Reindl et al. 2013).
+However, the two stars without observed PNe, HS~1522+6615 and HS~2209+8229, appear to nitrogen poor (see Table~\ref{table:CSPNabund}) and may be evolutionary unrelated to the [WN] stars.
+Another example might be Abell~52 (Rauch \& Kerber 2005), which has the \NV$\lambda,\lambda$4604,20 lines in emission, and has detectable hydrogen, with He/H $\approx$ 4 by mass.
+Other He-rich stars such as the naked sdO, KS~292 (Rauch et al. 1991), and its PN-shrouded analogue GJJC~1 in M~22 (Harrington \& Paltoglou 1993) have rather more hydrogen, and moderate nitrogen and carbon abundances.

-Indeed, Wassermann et al. (2010) found the very hot, He-burning pre-white dwarf KPD~0005+5106 to have a similar photospheric abundance pattern to the R~CrB stars (Clayton 1996; Asplund et al. 2000) and the extreme-helium (EHe) stars (Pandey et al. 2006; Pandey \& Lambert 2011).
-Wassermann et al. (2010) consider both KPD 0005+5106 and the R~CrB stars to be WD merger products which form a separate evolutionary post-AGB sequence.
-It is important to recall that the standard LTP scenario (Herwig 2001; Werner \& Herwig 2006) cannot explain the helium-rich abundances seen in these stars.
+Rauch et al. (2008) suggested two possible evolutionary scenarios for the formation of the O(He) stars.
+They are either the offspring of the R\,CrB stars which are strongly H-deficient cool, variable supergiants, that may derive in turn from low-mass WD mergers (Clayton et al. 2007), or alternatively, they might be post early-AGB or post-RGB stars (Werner 2012).
+Wassermann et al. (2010) found the hot He-rich pre-WD KPD\,0005+5106 to have a similar photospheric abundances to the R\,CrB (Clayton 1996; Asplund et al. 2000) and the extreme-helium (EHe) stars (Pandey et al. 2006; Pandey \& Lambert 2011).
+Wassermann et al. (2010) also considered KPD\,0005+5106 and the R\,CrB stars to be WD merger products which form a separate evolutionary post-AGB sequence.